dedeogluie/StokAppProject/README.md

 <h3>
 # StokAppProject
-This Project is designed to manage the Stock Control of an E-commerce site with ERCAN KESKİN.
+This Project was designed together with my teammate, Ercan KESKİN, to manage the Stock Control of an E-commerce site.
 In our project;

 -Category